sebaraneda/sebaraneda.gethub.io/README.md

 ## Authors and Acknowledgements
   - Credit to the template authors
-  - Thank you to my group members: Connor Gehman, Quoc Nguyen, and Jiachi son
+  - Thank you to my group members: Connor Gehman, Quoc Nguyen, and Jiachi Sun
   - Etter, Andrew.
 Modern Technical Writing.
 Kindle edition, Self-published, 2016.

 ## FAQ's